Geodatabase compression removes unnecessary states and rows from the system tables that track versions and versioned edits.

 - Delete the versions themselves after you have reconciled and posted edits.

 - Perform the compression operation.

-You can see the results of each compression in ArcGIS for Desktop in the COMPRESS_LOG table.
-You can also check the VERSIONS table in the database to see if the state ID for the DEFAULT version has returned to zero.
+You can see the results of each compression in ArcGIS for Desktop in the SDE_compress_log table.
+You can also check the SDE_versions table to see if the state ID for the DEFAULT version has returned to zero.
 If it has and there are no other outstanding versions, full compression has been achieved.

 It may not always be possible to reconcile, post, delete versions, and disconnect all users before compressing.
 For instance, if you are tracking history using versions or need to maintain design versions for a project, the historic and design versions hold a state within the state tree; therefore, these states will not be removed during compression of the geodatabase.
 You can successfully compress without doing all these steps, and you will still see some performance improvements.

 Frequency of compression

 How often you need to compress the geodatabase depends on the amount of editing in your geodatabase.
 If you have a high volume of edits, you should probably compress the geodatabase once a day.
 For average or low edit volumes, you should compress at least once a week.

 After compressing a geodatabase